Chihuahua (state): Colonial era

 Santa Bárbara became the launching place for expeditions into New Mexico by Spanish conquistadors like Antonio de Espejo, Gaspar Castaño, Antonio Gutiérrez de Umaña, Francisco Leyba de Bonilla, and Vicente de Zaldívar.
 Several expeditions were led to find a shorter route from Santa Bárbara to New Mexico.
 In April 1598, Juan de Oñate found a short route from Santa Bárbara to New Mexico which came to be called El Paso del Norte (The Northern Pass).
 The discovery of El Paso del Norte was important for the expansion of El Camino Real de Tierra Adentro (The Inner Land Royal Road) to link Spanish settlements in New Mexico to Mexico City; El Camino Real de Tierra Adentro facilitated transport of settlers and supplies to New Mexico and Camargo.

-In 1631 Juan Rangel de Biezma discovered a rich vein of silver and subsequently established San José del Parral near the site.
-Parral remained an important economic and cultural center for the next 300 years.
-On December 8, 1659 Fray García de San Francisco founded the mission of Nuestra Señora de Guadalupe de Mansos del Paso del Río del Norte and founded the town El Paso del Norte (present day Ciudad Juárez) in 1667.
+In 1631, Juan Rangel de Biezma discovered a rich vein of silver and subsequently established San José del Parral near the site.
+Parral remained a vital economic and cultural center for the next three centuries.
+On December 8, 1659, Fray García de San Francisco founded the mission of Nuestra Señora de Guadalupe de Mansos del Paso del Río del Norte and founded the town El Paso del Norte (now Ciudad Juárez) in 1667.

-The Spanish society that developed in the region replaced the sparse population of indigenous peoples.
-The absence of servants and workers forged the spirit of northern people as self-dependent, creative people that defended their European heritage.
-In 1680 settlers from Santa Fe, New Mexico sought refuge in El Paso del Norte for twelve years after fleeing the attacks from Pueblo tribes, but returned to Santa Fe in 1692 after Diego de Vargas recaptured the city and vicinity.
-In 1709, Antonio de Deza y Ulloa founded the state capital Chihuahua City; shortly after, the city became the headquarters for the regional mining offices of the Spanish crown known as 'Real de Minas de San Francisco de Cuéllar' in honor of the Viceroy of New Spain, Francisco Fernández de la Cueva Enríquez, Duke of Alburquerque and the Marquee of Cuéllar.
+The Spanish society that developed in the region replaced the sparse indigenous population with an absence of slaves and indentured servants.
+In 1680, settlers from Santa Fe sought refuge in El Paso del Norte for twelve years after fleeing the attacks from Pueblo peoples, but returned to Santa Fe in 1692 after Diego de Vargas recaptured the city and vicinity.
+In 1709, Antonio de Deza y Ulloa founded the state capital of Chihuahua City; shortly after, the city became the headquarters for the regional mining offices of the Spanish Empire known as Real de Minas de San Francisco de Cuéllar in honor of the Viceroy of New Spain, Francisco Fernández de la Cueva, 10th Duke of Alburquerque.